No products in the cart.

 The most striking thing to notice though was how easy it was to identify which ceiling tile was the un-insulated one, simply by touching it with ones hands.
 While the insulation which had been installed was only a standard R3.0, the insulated tiles were cool to touch on a hot day, whereas the lone, un-insulated ceiling tile was very warm to touch.
 There is a world of difference between an insulated roof, and one which isn’t insulated.

 Roof insulation makes an enormous difference to the indoor temperature control, and is the best investment you can make to ensure year round savings on your electricity bills.
+(This is possibly why roof insulation has been a big focus in the Warm Up New Zealand: Healthy Homes programme.)
 Never compress roofing insulation to make it fit into a cavity which is less than the recommended thickness of the insulation itself.
 This rule applies to all ceiling insulation types.
 Compressing roof insulation batts is counter productive, and will actually reduce the performance of the roof insulation materials.
 Rather install a thinner insulation roof batt with a lower R-Value, or consider installing Hi-Density thermal and acoustic batts in the areas where space is an issue.

 Winter Heat Losses